 Comfort your short child & equip them to deal with bullying.
 We must not allow bullying.
 Yet, when it happens, we can equip our children to recognize the spiritual battle that is waging as well.

-Do not let the opinions of others, or your worry about what they will think of you, keep you from seeing Jesus.
+What is the biblical lesson for a short child here?
+Do not let the opinions of others, or the worry about what they will think of you, keep you from seeing Jesus.

 Zacchaeus was a spiritual hero too.
 He had to be very brave to admit his sins in front of all the people.
 Humility was needed to climb a tree to see Jesus.
 Great boldness was needed to follow Jesus with the financial and social costs that he would endure.

-Spiritual Giants are judged by the size of their faith not by their height.
+#7 Spiritual Giants are Judged by the Size of their Faith